 On this page you can find a range of organisations you can call.

-You can also call 111 and press option 2 for the First Response Service which is a 24 hour service for people in a mental health crisis.
+You can also call 111 and select the mental health option for the First Response Service which is a 24 hour service for people in a mental health crisis.
 This service is for anyone, of any age, who is registered with a GP in Cambridgeshire or Peterborough.
 Specially-trained mental health staff will speak to you and discuss with you your mental health care needs – instead of you having to go to accident and emergency departments of local acute hospitals.

 You might be in crisis if:

 - You are thinking of hurting yourself or suicide seems the only option

 - Someone you know has made threats to hurt you or someone else.

 - You are experiencing extreme distress that seems overwhelming.

 Helping you to feel more positive

 The Five ways to Wellbeing are things you can do that can help you feel more positive about how you feel about and live your life.
 Feeling positive helps you cope with the times when you are feeling low or have had some bad experiences.